Phartemah/Sales-and-Operations-Performance-Analysis_Excel/README.md

 - Integrate cost data to assess profit margins by product and region.
 - Automate data updates and scaling using Power Query or Power BI.
 - Add forecasting visuals to predict upcoming sales trends and inventory needs.
-- Continue enhancing dashboard interactivity and performance tracking for quarterly reviews.